LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Item 10394: Updates for incorporating ELN in LKSM
   * LKSM menu update to add Notebooks section config
   * URLResolver update for handling notebooks in search result hits
+  * Refactor Setting.tsx component from LKB to ui-components

 ### version 2.174.0
 *Released*: 19 May 2022